 Looking for a party activity to keep idle hands busy at your Halloween get-together?
 Here is an idea that will add a little mystery and wonder to the night.
 Imagine reaching your hand into the dark and not knowing what could be lurking beyond sight.
 Sound spooky?
 Dont’ freak out!
 In the safe space of your Halloween party your guests can have a little more confidence when testing their nerve in this Halloween Feel Box.
 Halloween feel boxes are kind of like a family-friendly, Halloween version of Fear Factor.
 You can easily spook your guests using items you probably already have around your home so no need to make a special trip to Target.

-Basically, Halloween feel boxes are covered bowls hidden inside a box.
-Each bowl is filled with household items or food meant to feel like something spooky.
+To make a feel box of your own you will hide tupperware bowls or baggies full of various regular household items inside a box.
+Each item or food meant to feel like something spooky.
 For example, closing your eyes and putting your hand in a bowl of peeled grapes could feel like eyeballs.
 Gross, right?
 Perfect for a creepy Halloween party!

 - One large shipping box or several smaller boxes